 One of the best kept secrets in French Polynesia, you will instantly fall in Huahine.
 Known as the ‘Garden of Eden’, Huahine actually consists of two islands connected by a bridge.
 Surrounded by a clear lagoon and carved by emerald bays hiding sleepy villages, this little slice of paradise offers visitors the laid back way of life you’ve always dreamed of.
-I spent a magical week in Huahine while backpacking across the South Pacific Islands.
+I spent a magical week in Huahine while backpacking across the South Pacific Islands and have since returned for a second visit.
 Here’s my personal list of the top things to do in Huahine.

 9. Traditional Sunday Feast At Chez Tara

 Sundays in Huahine can only mean one thing – driving down to Chez Tara on Huahine Iti for the ma’a Tahiti.
 The end of church service marks the beginning of the traditional Sunday feast.
 What’s on the menu?
 Anything that cooks well in an earth oven and plenty more.
 How about some taro, pork and poisson cru?
 Lunch is served buffet-style to the sounds of ukulele and the sights of locals wearing their finest Sunday clothes – ending another great week in paradise.